Want to see more traffic from the blog post you’ve poured blood, sweat, tears (and cash) into?

 Not only does such formatting look ugly, but it’s a stumbling block in your journey to improve the SEO power of your blog.

 Heading tags, when used in the correct order, give search engines a rough idea of what your article is talking about.
-Instead of sending their spiders to read all of the content on your page, they’ll skip to the heading tags – making headings a killer blog post element.
+Instead of sending their spiders to read all of the content on your page, they’ll skip to the heading tags–making them a blog post element you need to crack.

 - <h1> How to Use Heading Tags in Blog Posts